saikatkumardey/constitutionai/README.md

 # ConstitutionAI

 ConstitutionAI is a GPT-powered app that allows you to query the Indian constitution using OpenAI's GPT-3 model.
-It uses a combination of HuggingFace's transformers for embedding and OpenAI's language model for generating responses.
+It uses a combination of sentence-transformers embedding model and OpenAI's language model for generating responses.
 The application is designed to provide quick and accurate responses to queries related to the Indian constitution.

 ## Features